 ** The Balance Sheet above was created using HFR for illustration of formatting only.

-Looking at a different OBIEE financial report (below), you will see that a lot of formatting can be done in these reports, but they will always look like OBIEE reports, if you know what I mean.
+Looking at a different OBIEE financial report (below), you will see that a lot of formatting can be done in these reports, but unless you spend a huge amount of time on it, they will always look like OBIEE reports, if you know what I mean.

 In this example, the first column is out of order - as far as Income Statements go.
 This was left alone on purpose to display one of the issues with creating these statements in OBIEE.
 The tool does not easily allow you to choose which items will go in each row.
 So, in the criteria tab, in Answers, you choose the order of the columns, but if you need the rows in order, you will need to either:

 Use a hidden column created just for sorting purposes

 Create a measure column for each row that you will need, use a pivot table, and add the Measure Labels as rows on your pivot

 I will illustrate the third option, as it is my preferred way of ordering rows.
 Suppose that you have a very simple criteria tab such as this:

 Naturally, your results would default like this on a table: